This post may contain affiliate links. Please read our disclosure policy.

 - Flour: Use regular all-purpose flour OR a gluten-free alternative (like Bob’s Red Mill or King Arthur’s).
 This will help thicken the stew sauce.

 - Tomato paste: For tangy, umami-rich depth.
 If you can’t find make the concentrated paste, you could use tomato sauce, tomato puree, or passata instead.
-Use 3 tablespoons for every one tablespoon paste the recipe calls for.
+Use 3 tablespoons for every one Tbsp paste the recipe calls for.

 - Worcestershire sauce: This special ingredient helps to add complex flavor to this easy beef stew recipe.
 It is tangy, umami-rich, and acidic to add a “bright” flavor.